-6.41 Overall, it is concluded that the Proposed Village will be visible and, in some instances, prominent from a range of locations in the surrounding street network.
+Overall, it is concluded that the Proposed Village will be visible and, in some instances, prominent from a range of locations in the surrounding street network.
 The magnitude of visual change will vary from low to very high.
-The proposal will reinforce the established difference of the Site from the surrounding predominantly low-density residential neighbourhood.
-However, it will have a more domestic character than the collection of buildings that reflected the former education institution use.
+The proposal will reinforce the established difference of the Site from the surrounding predominantly low-density residential neighbourhood, reinforcing its landmark qualities.
+It will have a domestic character, distinct from the collection of buildings that reflected the former education institution use.
 From many locations, this will result in positive visual effects.
-From limited locations on streets in the immediate vicinity, adverse visual effects may be perceived by some as low adverse, reducing to very low as planting matures.
+From a limited distance along Donald Street in the immediate vicinity of Building B07, adverse visual effects may be perceived by some as low adverse, reducing to very low as planting matures.